Suzanne Pleshette: Career

 During this time, she starred in films such as the Western comedy Support Your Local Gunfighter (1971) starring James Garner.
-She also appeared in a number of Walt Disney family films, most notably The Adventures of Bullwhip Griffin (1967), acting opposite Roddy McDowall, Blackbeard's Ghost (1968) starring Peter Ustinov and Dean Jones and The Shaggy D.A.
-(1976) with Dean Jones and Tim Conway.
+She also appeared in a number of Walt Disney family films, most notably The Adventures of Bullwhip Griffin (1967), opposite Roddy McDowall, Blackbeard's Ghost (1968) starring Peter Ustinov and Dean Jones and The Shaggy D.A.
+(1976) with Jones and Tim Conway.

 She was the lead actress in the comedies Hot Stuff (1979) opposite Dom DeLuise and Ossie Davis and Oh, God!
 Book II (1980) starring George Burns.
 Her 1984 situation comedy, Suzanne Pleshette Is Maggie Briggs, was canceled after seven episodes.
 In 1989, she played the role of Christine Broderick in the NBC drama, Nightingales, which lasted one season.
 In 1990, Pleshette portrayed Manhattan hotelier Leona Helmsley in the television movie Leona Helmsley: The Queen of Mean, which garnered her nominations for the Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie and the Golden Globe Award for Best Actress – Miniseries or Television Film.

 In addition, she starred opposite Hal Linden in the 1994 sitcom The Boys Are Back.
 She had a starring role in Good Morning, Miami, as Mark Feuerstein's grandmother Claire Arnold in season one and played the mother of Katey Sagal's character in the ABC sitcom 8 Simple Rules for Dating My Teenage Daughter following John Ritter's death.
 Pleshette provided the voices of Yubaba and Zeniba in the English dub of Japanese director Hayao Miyazaki's Academy Award-winning film Spirited Away and the voice of Zira in Disney's direct-to-video film The Lion King II: Simba's Pride in 1998 (replacing Kathleen Turner) and sang the song "My Lullaby".
 In her last role, she appeared as the estranged mother of Megan Mullally's character Karen Walker in three episodes of the NBC sitcom Will & Grace.